Article Publication Charges

 Use IOPP Journal Finder to see if you might be covered by a transformative agreement.

-This breakdown illustrates that the majority of each APC contributes towards high quality peer review and community development.
-These are areas where IOP Publishing differs from many other scientific publishers.
-The editorial planning, the commissioning of content, the running of associated community events and the management of peer review are all undertaken by our in-house staff rather than by volunteer external academics.
-This approach requires us to invest more heavily to hire editorial professionals but significantly reduces the burden placed on the research community in the operation of scholarly communications and allows practicing scientists to spend maximum time on their research.
+More than half of our costs relate to providing high quality peer review and community development, prior to an article being accepted and published in one of our journals.
+These are two significant areas where IOP Publishing differs from many other scientific publishers.
+Editorial planning, content commissioning, running community events, and managing peer review and research integrity are all undertaken by professional in-house staff rather than volunteer external academics.
+This approach requires us to invest more heavily to hire editorial professionals but reduces the burden of running journals often placed on the research community and allows practicing scientists to spend more time on their research.